eldoyle/PythonIntro/_episodes/09-numpy.md

 the component parts of things as thing.component (in this case, *libraryName.functionName()*, since the function is a part of the library).

-We supplied *np.loadtxt* with 4 parameters:
+We supplied *np.loadtxt* with four parameters:
 * fname is the name of the file we want to read
 * delimiter is the text that separates values on a line (in this case a comma).